sefffal/DirectImages.jl/README.md

 By default, `imshow` applies τ=7 (you can override with `nothing`) and `plot` uses the full colorscale.

+Pass `skyconvention=true` to preserve the image, but flip the horizontal axis so that the coordinates match RA offset.
+Useful when combining with DirectOrbits.jl.

 ## Sending to SAO DS9